odoo/documentation/content/applications/productivity/mail_plugins/gmail.rst

 Configuration
 =============

-The Odoo-Gmail :doc:`Mail Plugin <../mail_plugins>` needs to be configured both on Odoo and Gmail.
+The Gmail :doc:`Mail Plugin <../mail_plugins>` needs to be configured both on Odoo and Gmail.

 .. _mail-plugin/gmail/enable-mail-plugin: